Skip to content

-Let me challenge that notion with the following statement: The worst offender to your happiness is the one person you have to live with for the rest of your life—you.
-If you truly want happiness that lasts, you first need to change your thought patterns.
+But if you want to take back control, remember this: The worst offender to your happiness is the one person you have to live with for the rest of your life.
+That’s right, you are the one who determines your overall contentment level.
+But first you must change your thought patterns.

 This one comes up and sweetly whispers in your ear something that may not sound at all like a lie.

-Do you recognize the lies in these statements?
+Recognize the lies in these statements?
 Do any of them sound like your own self-talk?

-Our feelings are not caused by our circumstances, but by what we tell ourselves about our circumstances.
+Our feelings are not caused by our circumstances but by what we tell ourselves about our circumstances.
 These are our thought patterns.
 What you think changes the chemical composition of your brain.
 And the more you think something, the more it is burned into your mind to keep thinking and believing that way.

+Ready to turn repeated negative thoughts into positive tracks?
 It’s time to evict the Father of All Lies from your head!

 How to Change Your Thought Patterns